BalasubramanyamEvani/ScriptChain-Health-Assessment/README.md

   - **Results**
     ![Gradients](./figs/hypothesis_2_learnable.png)

+    The graphs shown are mean abs gradient for the lower encoder layer.
+We can see that the mean abs gradient value decreases as we stack more MHSA layers

 2. Can you design a learnable positional encoding method?

    Although there might be different methods in literature to generate learnable positional encodings.
 The simplest is to use `torch.nn.Embedding` which uses a simple lookup table that stores embeddings of a fixed dictionary and size.
 We can use this by using `seq len` param value for the `num_embeddings` argument.
 This is a learnable parameter meaning `requires_grad=True` and hence would be updated during backpropagation.